-Those charged with governance are responsible for the other information.
-The other information obtained at the date of this auditor's report is information included in the Youturn Limited's annual report, but does not include the financial report and our auditor's report thereon.
+The directors are responsible for the other information.
+The other information obtained at the date of this auditor's report is information included in the Directors report, but does not include the financial report and our auditor's report thereon.